Professional Certificate in Financial Planning

 Are there exams?
 Am I graded?

-Certificate classes are graded with a "satisfactory" or "unsatisfactory" option.
+Certificate-seeking students are expected to complete the same work and requirements as regular students.
+The classes are graded with a "satisfactory" or "unsatisfactory" option.
 For successful certificate completion, students must achieve a "satisfactory" grade in all classes.

 Can I apply these classes to a degree at the University of Utah?